falkr/iik-edu/pages/external-TTM4502.md

 :tip:
-The detailed programme for the day is distributed by e-mail at the latest a week ahead of the presentation day.
+The final programme for the day is distributed by e-mail at the latest a week ahead of the presentation day.

 On the presentation day, there are as many parallel tracks in different rooms as there are external evaluators.
 Unless otherwise indicated, the programme starts at 09:15 and finishes at the lastest at 15:00.